 My name is Jessie Williams, I am a freelance journalist living in East London and studying BA Journalism at City University of London.
 Having just returned from a year abroad in France studying at Sciences Po, I am now in the fourth and final year of my degree.

-I’ve written for both print and online publications, such as The Guardian, the French news website, The Local, ALT Magazine, and local London newspapers; the Hackney Gazette and the Islington Gazette.
+I’ve written for both print and online publications, such as The Guardian, the French news website The Local, Bricks Magazine, and local London newspapers; the Hackney Gazette and the Islington Gazette.

 Previously, I was co-editor of St John Street News, a hyper-local news website run by City students, covering Islington, Clerkenwell and Shoreditch.
 I have also written extensively for The Sundial Press, Sciences Po’s student newspaper.

 My work experience placements include; The Observer, the London Evening Standard Magazine, The Daily Telegraph, British Vogue and The Sunday Times Magazine.

 In 2013 I was a finalist in British Vogue’s annual Talent Contest for Young Writers, a national writing competition for people under the age of 25.

 My ambition is to become a feature writer focusing on European affairs, culture, art, travel and social issues.
 So far I have written on a diverse range of topics, from the 2017 French election to art therapy for refugees, the ‘beach body’ debate, the UK’s booming craft industry, and Rupi Kaur’s poetry.

 This blog is a platform to get my writing out into the world.
 You will find a mixture of reviews, features, interviews and opinion, punctuated with posts of my photography.

 For commissions please get in touch!